 IBHS helps your child become more independent and self-sufficient.
 We work closely with the entire family and caretakers because we know you are the absolute best resource for your child’s success and goal achievement.

 How is IBHS funded?

-Child Guidance’s Behavioral Health Rehabilitation Services are covered by the PA Medical Assistance System.
-In the state of Pennsylvania, any child who needs IBHS for a mental health diagnosis or disability cannot be denied Medical Assistance regardless of family income.
+The PA Medical Assistance System covers Child Guidance’s Behavioral Health Rehabilitation Services.
+In the state of Pennsylvania, any child who needs IBHS for a mental health diagnosis or disability cannot be denied Medical Assistance, regardless of family income.

 How can we get started?

 Getting started is simple.
-Call today and Child Guidance will be able to begin assessing your child’s needs and providing services immediately.
+Call today, and Child Guidance can begin assessing your child’s needs and providing services immediately.

 Philadelphia County: 267-713-4132